bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-04-26-newsletter.md

 - [LDK 0.0.115][] is a release of this library for building LN-enabled wallets and applications.
-It includes several new features and bug fixes, including more support for the experimental [offers][topic offers] protocol and improved security and privacy.
+It includes several new features and bug fixes, including more support for the experimental [offers][topic offers] protocol and improved security and privacy. {% assign timestamp="25:01" %}

 - [LND v0.16.1-beta][] is a minor release of this LN implementation that includes several bug fixes and other improvements.
-Its release notes note that its default CLTV delta has been increased from 40 blocks to 80 blocks (see [Newsletter #40][news40 cltv] where we covered a previous change in LND's default CLTV delta).
+Its release notes note that its default CLTV delta has been increased from 40 blocks to 80 blocks (see [Newsletter #40][news40 cltv] where we covered a previous change in LND's default CLTV delta). {% assign timestamp="25:48" %}

-- [Core Lightning 23.05rc1][] is a release candidate for the next version of this LN implementation.
+- [Core Lightning 23.05rc1][] is a release candidate for the next version of this LN implementation. {% assign timestamp="27:01" %}

 ## Notable code and documentation changes